GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloudfee.md

 ## Preconditions

 1. Offline deployment of [DataFlux Func](https://func.guance.com/#/)
-2. Open the [script market](https://func.guance.com/doc/script-market-basic-usage/) of self-built DataFlux Func
+2. Open the [script market](https://func.guance.com/doc/script-market-basic-usage/) of  DataFlux Func
-3. Create [API Key](../../management/api-key/open-api.md) in Guance Cloud "management/API Key management"
+3. Create [API Key](../../management/api-key/open-api.md) in Guance "management/API Key management"
-4. In the self-built DataFlux Func, install "Guance Cloud Self-built Inspection Core Core Package", "Guance Cloud Algorithm Library" and "Guance Cloud Self-built Inspection (Bill)" through "Script Market"
+4. In the  DataFlux Func, install "Guance  Inspection Core Core Package", "Guance Algorithm Library" and "Guance  Inspection (Bill)" through "Script Market"
-5. Install and open ["Guance Cloud Cluster (Huawei Cloud-Billing)"](https://func.guance.com/doc/script-market-guance-aliyun-billing/)、["Guance Cloud Cluster (Alibaba Cloud-Billing)"](https://func.guance.com/doc/script-market-guance-huaweicloud-billing/)、["Guance Cloud Cluster (Tencent Cloud-Billing)"](https://func.guance.com/doc/script-market-guance-tencentcloud-billing/) and collect data for more than 15 days
+5. Install and open ["Guance Cluster (Huawei Cloud-Billing)"](https://func.guance.com/doc/script-market-guance-aliyun-billing/)、["Guance Cluster (Alibaba Cloud-Billing)"](https://func.guance.com/doc/script-market-guance-huaweicloud-billing/)、["Guance Cluster (Tencent Cloud-Billing)"](https://func.guance.com/doc/script-market-guance-tencentcloud-billing/) and collect data for more than 15 days
-6. In the DataFlux Func, write the self-built check processing function
+6. In the DataFlux Func, write the  check processing function
-7. In the self-built DataFlux Func, create auto-trigger configuration for the written function through "Manage/Auto-trigger Configuration"
+7. In the  DataFlux Func, create auto-trigger configuration for the written function through "Manage/Auto-trigger Configuration"

-> **Note：**If you are considering using a cloud server for your DataFlux Func offline deployment, please consider deploying with your current Guance Cloud SaaS[on [the same carrier in the same region](../../../getting-started/necessary-for-beginners/select-site/)。
+> **Note：**If you are considering using a cloud server for your DataFlux Func offline deployment, please consider deploying with your current Guance SaaS[on [the same carrier in the same region](../../getting-started/necessary-for-beginners/select-site/)。

 ## Configure Intelligent Inspection